RK1126/Assembler/README.md

 Collision handling strategy:- Separate Chaining

 #### class HTWrapper
-1.saveToFile(HashTable)--Save the hash table to a file for later use.
+1.saveToFile(filename, HashTable)--Save the hash table to a file for later use.
-2.loadFromFile(FILE*)--load a hash table previously stored in the input file
+2.loadFromFile(filename)--load a hash table previously stored in the input file

 ### validating assembly code.cpp
 #### class opcodefile